 Why Choose the Sociology and Criminal Justice Department at Eastern?

-The Department of Sociology and Criminal Justice at Eastern University equips students to understand and address some of the most pertinent issues of our time—from urban dynamics and global interdependence to school achievement, public safety, community development, immigration, and many others.
+The Department of Sociology and Criminal Justice at Eastern University equips students to understand and address some of the most pertinent issues of our time—from social inequality and global interdependence to public safety, community development, immigration, and many others.
 Sociology and Criminal Justice teaching and research scholarship is on these issues and much more.
 Teaching and studying the issues involves drawing on sociological and criminal justice theories, applying valid and reliable research methodologies, and using social statistics to analyze the research data.
 For Eastern University, a liberal arts Christian institution, the faculty integrate their faith into their teaching and research scholarship.

 Our faculty bring into their classes a wealth of experience and a global perspective.
 Our classes are small, allowing faculty to give personal attention to each student.
 Our students routinely volunteer at various social justice agencies, and obtain internships in both secular and religious organizations throughout Greater Philadelphia.
 Our seniors consistently score in the 95th percentile of the national field exam.
 Upon graduation, they go on to pursue meaningful careers and graduate study.